3.0

 Gahan Wilson

 Gahan Wilson’s cartoons may be what he was most famous for, but he was a master of macabre writing as well.
-His cartoons, which appeared primarily in Playboy and The New Yorker, were gathered in over twenty book collections through the years.
+His cartoons, which appeared primarily in and were gathered in over twenty book collections through the years.
 He wrote and illustrated a number of children’s books, mystery novels, several anthologies, and a collection of his own short stories.
+Wilson was honored with the Horror Writer’s Association’s Life Achievement Award in 1992 and the 2004 Life Achievement Award given by the World Fantasy Convention.
+He died in 2019.

 Jack Cady